harvardinformatics/snakemake-workshop/run/run.md

 ### Job arrays

 **Job arrays** can help with the parallelization problem.
 A job array is a feature of most modern **job schedulers** that are installed on institutional clusters.
 A job scheduler is a a program that handles user requests for resources and allocates compute nodes based on resources available.
-On the Cannon cluster at Harvard, we use the [SLURM]() job scheduler.
+On the Cannon cluster at Harvard, we use the [SLURM :octicons-link-external-24:](https://slurm.schedmd.com/overview.html){ target="_blank" } job scheduler.

 In a typical SLURM job, you would write a SLURM script to submit a request to run some command on a compute node: